nicaudinet/nicaudinet.github.io/_posts/2024-03-03-hmatrix-reshape.md

 ---
 layout: post
 title: Reshape in Hmatrix
+excerpt: A post where I explain and implement a type-safe matrix reshape function with the Hmatrix Static API
 ---

 The goal of this post is to implement a type-safe `reshape` function using the